 The chaotic incident was captured on video on March 10, after 38-year-old Joel Siam allegedly took the yacht while it was being serviced.

 Because it was being serviced, the keys were left on board.
 It was stolen when the person repairing it had stepped away, according to the Orange County Sheriff's Department.

-Siam, who listed his occupation as a CEO in jail records, allegedly crashed the yacht into multiple other boats, damaging at least two and perhaps a third while joyriding around the harbor before it eventually slammed into the sea wall next to the Lido Island Bridge, Braun said.
+Siam, who listed his occupation as a "CEO" in jail records, allegedly crashed the yacht into multiple other boats, damaging at least two while joyriding around the harbor before it eventually slammed into the sea wall next to the Lido Island Bridge, a sheriff's spokesperson said.

 A judge on Wednesday issued an arrest warrant for Siam, a San Diego resident, after he failed to appear for a pretrial hearing in Orange County Superior Court.